IR35 TAX LAW

 If IR35 does apply, then the legislation makes provision for paying that extra income tax and NICs.
 Furthermore, another frightening aspect of IR35 is that HMRC can go back at least six years and evaluate past contracts to see if the legislation applies.
 That means HMRC can demand income tax and NICs, plus penalties and interest, going back several years, resulting in tax demands reaching six figures.

-GENIUS can be engaged to take on all of this ever-changing Construction Compliance.
+GENIUS can be engaged to take on all of this ever-changing Contractor Compliance.

-GENIUS are experts in Construction Compliance and have been supplying trades and labour in line with the CIS rules set by the HMRC since 2001.
+GENIUS are experts in Contractor Compliance and have been supplying self employed contractors including CIS trades and labour in line with the rules set by the HMRC since 2001.
 If you engage the services of GENIUS we take on the HMRC responsibilities for the individuals and apply the following perfect practice process to every person;

 - Self-Employed status check with HMRC via the UTR